-See an illustrated version in Spanish created by Grupo Comunista Revolucionario, Colombia.
+See an illustrated version in Spanish created in 2021 by Grupo Comunista Revolucionario, Colombia.

 Yasaman Aryani, 24 years old, and her mother Monireh Arabshahi appeared in a video celebrating International Women's Day by passing out flowers to women in a Tehran subway.